ianozsvald/social_media_brand_disambiguator/README.md

 Here are a few ideas of mini projects if you'd like to collaborate but aren't sure about the machine-learning side of things:

+  * IAN - export a list of tweet ids and class labels to a .csv file
   * Take my list of tweet-ids, fetch them from Twitter and insert into SQLite using sql_convenience, add the classification that I'll also provide (note - ask me for this list as it isn't in the repo yet)
+  * Inherit ner_api_caller.py and build an interface to DBPediaSpotlight, include fixtures in the test code
-  * Extract a validation set of 100 in- and 100 out-of-class tweets, send to OpenCalais, verify that my OpenCalais parsing code is reading their responses correctly - did I miss any answers?
-Adding more fixtures to test_opencalais_ner.py would be a good start
+  * Extract a validation set of 100 in- and 100 out-of-class tweets, send to DBPedia
-  * Replicate the OpenCalais code for DBPediaSpotlight so we have a second public NER engine to compare against
   * Extend ner_api_caller.py and build a local simple "capitalised brand detector" (e.g. it only looks for the exact term "Apple" in the tweet) - it'll do a similar job to the OpenCalais and DBPedia API calls but without an API call as the code will be local (and really simple) - this would be a very sensible baseline tool
+  * Extend ner_api_caller.py and build a heuristic based classifier - e.g. maybe look at capitalised first letter in the target word and a couple of obvious apple-related terms (e.g. iphone, phone, ios, ipad etc) - this would be the equivalent to a human writing some Boolean rules and it serves as another sensible baseline (if we can't beat this then it raises the question "does this system offer anything that a human couldn't already do?")

 Design flaws
 ------------